 A song composed in 1938 after a beach party by Noël Coward called I Went to a Marvellous Party sums up The Great Gatsby feel of this era: “Quite for no reason/ I’m here for the season/ And high as a kite/ Living in error/ With Maud at Cap Ferrat/ Which couldn’t be right… People’s behavior/ Away from Belgravia/ Would make you aghast.”

 The County of Nice, which had belonged to the House of Savoy since 1388, was annexed to France in 1860.
 In 1904, Saint-Jean separated from Villefrance-sur-Mer and became an independent commune.
 Originally named Saint-Jean-sur-Mer, the commune took the name of Saint-Jean-Cap-Ferrat in 1907.

 In the early 1900s, winter tourism began to be popular on the French Riviera.
 Its very mild climate made it attractive to rich British or Russian families who soon made it a highly acclaimed destination.
 Saint-Jean-Cap-Ferrat became very popular, and the first grand estates were built.

 In 1904, the Hôtel Bedford (now the Hôtel Royal-Riviera) was built at the base of the peninsula.
 Its geographical location made it popular with high society.
-Designed to accommodate wealthy cosmopolitan clientele, 1908 saw the construction of the Grand Hôtel on the Cap-Ferrat headland surrounded by lush greenery.
+Designed to accommodate wealthy cosmopolitan clientele, 1908 saw the construction of the Grand Hôtel (now owned by hotel chain Four Seasons) on the Cap-Ferrat headland surrounded by lush greenery.